 - Since Guayusa is already subtly sweet, you can enjoy the taste of Guayusa without adding sugar and without any rotting teeth 🙂 Excellent.

 - Guayusa is high in anti-oxidants, actually it has double the anti-oxidants of green tea.
 This is great anyway, we all know anti-oxidants are great.
 However the extra benefit to this is that anti-oxidants have an anti-bacterial effect, which means they will help kill that ‘bad breath bacteria’.
 This is what the science says, but traditionally the Kichwa tribes that have been drinking Guayusa for 1000s of years have also been using it to clean their teeth and as a mouthwash, I doubt they would do something for so long if it wasn’t effective.
 So Guayusa may have the opposite effect of coffee, and we can now talk about clean, green and fresh ‘Guayusa breath’.
 Mmmmmmm.

 Moreover, Guayusa just tastes good; you simply don’t need any more sugar laden energy drinks.
-See the other articles to see that Guayusa has a ton of benefits, why it is superior to coffee and green-tea, why buying it helps support our planet, and more.
+See the other articles to see that Guayusa has a ton of benefits, why it is superior to coffee, why buying it helps support our planet, and more.